samusgray/omg/README.md

 ```

 ## To Do Soon
-- Set event handeler on localstorage (trigger for any change, or specific change)
+- Set event handler on localstorage (trigger for any change, or specific change)
 - Map object relationships

 #### Set up relationship